dnsrsdata/Football_Player_Rec_Syst/README.md

 replace him with more quality.

 ## Metrics
-To evaluate, I will use the Jaccard index, as I will transform my data into binary vectors, and this metric is suitable this, calculating the level of similarity between players.
+To evaluate, the Jaccard index will be used, which calculates the similarity based on the intersection of values between two samples.
 <br>
 <br>
 <img src="http://www.sciweavers.org/tex2img.php?eq=J%28A%2C%20B%29%3D%20%5Cfrac%7BA%20%5Ccap%20B%7D%7BA%20%5Ccup%20B%7D&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0" align="center" border="0" alt="J(A, B)= \frac{A \cap B}{A \cup B}" width="122" height="43" />